Tommy Prince: Honours and legacy

 In 1968, a major Hollywood film entitled "The Devil's Brigade" was produced, although Tommy Prince, the most decorated member of the Brigade, was not represented in the story line.
 Early in the film, an American soldier was featured in a soldier gambling scene, whose nickname was "Chief", perhaps a weak reference to Prince and his royal ancestry.

 In 1998, the television documentary "Fallen Hero: The Tommy Prince Story" was aired and was nominated for three Leo Awards.

 The film is available on loan from the Canadian War Museum and from various university libraries.

 After Prince's death, his military medals changed hands several times before coming up for auction in 2000 in London, Ontario.
-His nephew, Jim Bear, organized a pledge drive and purchased the medals on August 10, 2000 for $75,000 on the third bid, an extraordinary bid level for military medals at the time.
+His nephew, Jim Bear, organized a pledge drive and purchased the medals on 10 August, 2000, for $75,000 on the third bid, an extraordinary bid level for military medals at the time.
 The bid was backed by pledges from Aboriginal groups, by the Royal Canadian Legion, and by the Canadian government Veterans Affairs Canada Minister Ron Duhamel, the latter two organizations now offering some form of support to the Prince family.
 The Prince war medals were verified as originals by the Canadian War Museum in Ottawa.
 Bear then entrusted them for permanent display purposes to the Manitoba Museum in Winnipeg, the medals remaining the property of the Prince family.

 In 2002, the French Ambassador to Canada presented the Prince family with an official certificate from the Government of France acknowledging the bravery and contributions of Tommy Prince to the French people and to their freedom from German occupation during WWII.

 In 2004, the Legislative Assembly of the Province of Manitoba unanimously passed a resolution honouring and recognizing Prince "for his contribution and sacrifice to both Canada and to the Province of Manitoba".

 In 2005 Historica Canada released a Heritage Minute on Prince.

 On 10 February 2010, it was announced that Canadian actor Adam Beach, who is (like Prince) a Manitoban of the Ojibwe and Salteaux nations, would portray the Canadian war hero in an upcoming movie about his life.
 Beach had previously portrayed Ira Hayes in the Clint Eastwood film Flags of Our Fathers.
 According to Bay Film Studios, the movie would be a "true account of Canada's most highly decorated First Nations soldier".
 Beach, 37, said he was honoured to play Prince, calling him a positive role model for all First Nations.
 The Canadian Armed Forces agreed to participate in the production of the film.
 The film was later reported delayed by reshooting of scenes and the film studio in bankruptcy.

+In 2011, Dan Bjarnason, a military historian who had interviewed Prince, described him as "perhaps Canada's greatest soldier."